Missouri State University is dedicated to helping all of our first generation college students thrive academically.

 The Office of Multicultural Programs coordinates student programs to enhance academic performance, ethical leadership, community engagement, cultural competence and social awareness.

 Students can get help through the MSU Counseling Center if they experience any concerns that interfere with their performance at school, such as anxiety or depression.
-Students are urged to visit the Center in person since email is not a secure form of communication, and confidentiality cannot be ensured.
+There are no fees or charges for counseling-related services.

-For more information on academics and being a new first-generation student, please contact the office of the Associate Provost for Student Development & Public Affairs.
+For more information on academics and being a new first-generation student, please contact the Center for Academic Success and Transition.